Julien6431/Importance-Sampling-VAE/README.md

 # Importance-Sampling-VAE

-Software and data related to the paper "Shapley effects estimation in reliability-oriented sensitivity analysis with dependent inputs by importance sampling".
+Software and data related to the paper "Variational autoencoder with weighted samples for high-dimensional non-parametric adaptive importance sampling".

 ## Repository structure